 - Some closing costs are the responsibility of the seller, but most fall upon the buyer as one-time costs.

 - Buyers should also be prepared to pay recurring costs when they become homeowners, such as property taxes and insurance premiums.

 - Closing cost assistance may be available from state finance agencies or government programs for qualifying buyers.

 - Sellers may be willing to offer concessions or credits towards the closing costs, which are then worked into the overall purchase price.

-As a rule of thumb, closing costs to buy a home run about 2 to 4 percent of the purchase price, with the average around 3% of the sales price.
-Much depends on the points and origination fees a lender charges to make the loan, which used to be disclosed on the buyer's Good Faith Estimate, but today is now called a loan estimate.
+Closing costs to buy a home typically run from about 2% to 6% of the purchase price, with an average of around 3%.
+The total will primarily depend on the points and origination fees a lender charges to make the loan.

-The total closing costs to purchase a $300,000 home could cost anywhere from approximately $6,000 to $12,000 or more.
-Typically, the funds cannot be borrowed because that could raise the buyer's ratios to a point where the buyer may no longer qualify for a loan.
+For example, total closing costs to purchase a $300,000 home could range anywhere from approximately $6,000 to $15,000—or even more.
+The funds typically can't be borrowed, because that would raise the buyer's loan ratios to a point where they might no longer qualify.

 - Wire fees